zx80/flask-simple-auth/DOCUMENTATION.md

   CORS request handling is enabled by setting `FSA_CORS` to *True* which allows requests from any origin.
 Default is *False*.
   Additional options are controled with `FSA_CORS_OPTS`.
-  The implementation is delegated to the [`flask_cors`](https://pypi.org/project/Flask-Cors/) Flask extension which must be available if the feature is enabled.
+  The implementation is simply delegated to the [`flask_cors`](https://pypi.org/project/Flask-Cors/) Flask extension which must be available if the feature is enabled.

 ## See Also

+The following links point to alternative to *FlaskSimpleAuth*, which may be a better match depending on the use case.

 ### Flask-Security